Here's who is eligible for Biden's student loan forgiveness program

 - Biden canceling up to $20,000 in student loan debt for millions of Americans, extending payment pause

 The burden of student debt has weighed on borrowers, keeping some from achieving milestones such as buying a home or starting a family due to the financial constraint.
-But Biden's loan-forgiveness program won't help every borrower, and some may get more of a lift than others.
+But Biden's loan-forgiveness program won't help every borrower, and some — such as lower-income borrowers — may get more of a lift than others.

+"The administration's actions will help ensure that pursuing a degree isn't a one-way ticket into poverty," Century Foundation president Mark Zuckerman and director of higher education Robert Shireman said in an emailed statement.

 Here's what to know about the new government loan-forgiveness plan, including how to determine if you qualify.